tsfpga/tsfpga/doc/sphinx/hdl_registers.rst

 a register code generator.
 To use it simply create a file ``regs_<name>.toml`` in the root of a module (see :ref:`module structure <folder_structure>`).
-It is fast enough that before each build and each simulation run the modules will re-generate their VHDL register package making it always up-to-date.
+It is fast enough that before each build and each simulation run, the modules will re-generate their VHDL register artifacts making them always up-to-date.
 Creating documentation and headers, which are typically distributed as part of FPGA release artifacts, is simple and easy to integrate in a build script.